Carlos571459/SaitamaV2/README.md

                 })
             end
         end
-    end)
     end
+end

 local function removeAllCursedFire()
+    local hotbar = playerGui:FindFirstChild("Hotbar")
+    if not hotbar then return end
+    local backpack = hotbar:FindFirstChild("Backpack")
+    if not backpack then return end
-    local _, _, hotbarFrame = getHotbarPath()
+    local hotbarFrame = backpack:FindFirstChild("Hotbar")
     if not hotbarFrame then return end
     for i = 1, 4 do
-        local button = hotbarFrame:FindFirstChild(tostring(i))
+        local baseButton = hotbarFrame:FindFirstChild(tostring(i))
-        if button then
-            local baseButton = button:FindFirstChild("Base")
+        baseButton = baseButton and baseButton:FindFirstChild("Base")
-            if baseButton then
+        if baseButton then removeCursedFireFrom(baseButton) end
-                removeCursedFireFrom(baseButton)
     end
 end
-    end
-end

 local function setupClickHandlers()
+    local hotbar = playerGui:FindFirstChild("Hotbar")
+    if not hotbar then return end
+    local backpack = hotbar:FindFirstChild("Backpack")
+    if not backpack then return end
-    local _, _, hotbarFrame = getHotbarPath()
+    local hotbarFrame = backpack:FindFirstChild("Hotbar")
     if not hotbarFrame then return end

     for i = 1, 4 do
         local button = hotbarFrame:FindFirstChild(tostring(i))
-        if button then
-            local baseButton = button:FindFirstChild("Base")
+        local baseButton = button and button:FindFirstChild("Base")
         if baseButton then
             local buttonGui = baseButton:FindFirstChild("Button") or baseButton:FindFirstChildOfClass("GuiButton")
             if buttonGui then
-                    buttonGui.MouseButton1Click:Connect(removeAllCursedFire)
+                buttonGui.MouseButton1Click:Connect(function()
+                    removeAllCursedFire()
+                end)
             end
         end
     end
 end
-end

-local function updateHotbarNames(toolTable)
+local function N1()
+    while character.Humanoid.Health > 0 do
+        local hotbar = playerGui:FindFirstChild("Hotbar")
+        if hotbar then
+            local backpack = hotbar:FindFirstChild("Backpack")
+            if backpack then
-    local _, _, hotbarFrame = getHotbarPath()
+                local hotbarFrame = backpack:FindFirstChild("Hotbar")
-    if not hotbarFrame then return end
+                if hotbarFrame then

-    for buttonName, toolData in pairs(toolTable) do
+                    for buttonName, toolData in pairs(t1) do
-        local button = hotbarFrame:FindFirstChild(buttonName)
+                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
-        if button then
-            local baseButton = button:FindFirstChild("Base")
+                        baseButton = baseButton and baseButton:FindFirstChild("Base")
                         if baseButton then
                             local toolName = baseButton:FindFirstChild("ToolName")
                             if toolName and toolName.Text == toolData.original then
                                 toolName.Text = toolData.new
                                 applyFont(toolName)
                             end
                         end
                     end
                 end
             end
+        end
+        task.wait(0.1)
+    end
+end

-local function updateCursedFireEffect()
+local function N2()
+    while character.Humanoid.Health > 0 do
+        local hotbar = playerGui:FindFirstChild("Hotbar")
+        if hotbar then
+            local backpack = hotbar:FindFirstChild("Backpack")
+            if backpack then
-    local _, _, hotbarFrame = getHotbarPath()
+                local hotbarFrame = backpack:FindFirstChild("Hotbar")
-    if not hotbarFrame then return end
+                if hotbarFrame then
                     for buttonName, toolData in pairs(t2) do
-        local button = hotbarFrame:FindFirstChild(buttonName)
+                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
-        if button then
-            local baseButton = button:FindFirstChild("Base")
+                        baseButton = baseButton and baseButton:FindFirstChild("Base")
                         if baseButton then
                             local toolName = baseButton:FindFirstChild("ToolName")
                             if toolName then
                                 if toolName.Text == toolData.original then
                                     toolName.Text = toolData.new
                                     applyFont(toolName)
                                 end
                                 if toolName.Text == "Do not change here" then addCursedFireTo(baseButton)
                                 else
                                     removeCursedFireFrom(baseButton)
                                 end
                             end
                         end
                     end
                 end
             end

-local lastUpdate = 0
-local UPDATE_INTERVAL = 0.2

-RunService.Heartbeat:Connect(function()
-    if not isAlive then return end

-    local currentTime = tick()
-    if currentTime - lastUpdate >= UPDATE_INTERVAL then
-        lastUpdate = currentTime
-        updateHotbarNames(t1)
-        updateCursedFireEffect()
         end
-end)
+        task.wait(0.1)
+    end
+end

 local function createBlackFlashNotification()
     local screenGui = playerGui:FindFirstChild("BlackFlashNotifications")